-Each one of the following foods is clinically proven to promote weight loss.
-These foods go a step beyond simply adding no fat to your system – they possess special properties that add zip to your system and help your body melt away unhealthy pounds.
-These incredible foods can suppress your appetite for junk food and keep your body running smoothly with clean fuel and efficient energy.
+Each one of the following foods that burn fat is clinically proven to promote weight loss.
+These fat burning foods go a step beyond simply adding no fat to your system – they possess special properties that add zip to your system and help your body melt away unhealthy pounds.
+These incredible foods that burn fat can suppress your appetite for junk food and keep your body running smoothly with clean fuel and efficient energy.

-You can include these foods in any sensible weight-loss plan.
+You can include these fat burning foods in any sensible weight-loss plan.
 They give your body the extra metabolic kick that it needs to shave off weight quickly.

 A sensible weight loss plan calls for no fewer that 1,200 calories per day.
 But Dr. Charles Klein recommends consuming more that that, if you can believe it – 1,500 to 1,800 calories per day.
 He says you will still lose weight quite effectively at that intake level without endangering your health.